julia-amelie/Reviews-Sentiment-Analysis/README.md

-# Reviews_Sentiment_Analysis
+# Reviews Sentiment Analysis

-This analysis revolves around the sentiment classification of beatuy reviews.
-Various models are applied, including an LSTM pretrained on GloVe using the keras library
+This analysis revolves around the sentiment classification of beauty reviews.
+Various models are applied, including an LSTM pre-trained on GloVe using the Keras library